 The lab was established to serve educational and academic research needs as well as collaborative research and service in the area of materials testing, characterization and development of materials constitutive modeling.

-This is flexible space that contains areas for working on large projects such as the Formula Car, desktop workspace for smaller projects, and cubicles for team meetings and conference calls.
+This is flexible space that contains areas for working on large projects such as the Formula Car and desktop workspace for smaller projects.

 The laboratory is used to teach the students robotics and mechatronics.